List of 2016 Summer Internships

 TakeBackTheArchive, Charlottesville, VA: Archival research, digital history

 Virginia Historical Society, Richmond, VA: Manuscripts processing.
-TWO INTERNSHIPS AVAILABLE.
+THREE INTERNSHIPS AVAILABLE.